In Lexum, you do not write long, monolithic scripts or functions that run indefinitely.

 If the script crashes on line 400, the operating system simply drops the execution context.
 When the engineer reruns the script, they must manually write "idempotency checks" (if database_exists: skip) for the first 399 lines, or risk corrupting the system.

-Ved Transitions
+Lexum Transitions

-A Transition in Ved is a logical workflow designed to move a Domain from its current state closer to its Goal state.
+A Transition in Lexum is a logical workflow designed to move a Domain from its current state closer to its Goal state.
 However, a Transition is not allowed to run as an unbounded, blocking function.

 What is a Slice?